It’s official, we’ve taken another milestone step in securing a bright future for our newly formed Simply Waste Training Academy.

 - Less than 1% of LGV drivers are female

 - Until recently and from 2007, the number of people taking the UK driving test has fallen by 31%

 Apprenticeships – The future

-Apprenticeships and training is one of our key objectives in helping secure our future as a progressive, forward thinking company; not only in delivering an good environment of health & safety and training excellence but to promote Simply Waste as a company that doesn’t just believe in its employees but invests in terms of their personal development.
-This all in turn should help further promote Simply Waste as a leader in excellence within the industry.
+Apprenticeships and training is one of our key objectives in helping secure our future as a progressive, forward-thinking company; not only in delivering a good environment of health & safety and training excellence but to promote Simply Waste as a company that doesn’t just believe in its employees but invests in terms of their personal development.
+This all, in turn, should help further promote Simply Waste as a leader in excellence within the industry.